grafeas/voucher2/CONTRIBUTING.md

 - Setup a [Go development environment](https://golang.org/doc/install#install)
 if you haven't already.

-- Get the Shopify version the project by using Go get:
+- Get the source code by using Go get:

 ```
 $ go get -u github.com/grafeas/voucher